 19. Further information

-If you need any clarification regarding the accuracy or fairness of this document, it should be addressed to the Director of Undergraduate Admissions and Outreach, who will investigate the matter and reply, in writing, within 28 days of receiving the letter.
+If you need any clarification regarding the accuracy or fairness of this document, it should be addressed to the Director of Recruitment Admissions, who will investigate the matter and reply, in writing, within 28 days of receiving the letter.

 Version: December 2020